jennacohen/product-design/README.md

 ### [2024 Primary and Caucus Elections](https://www.pbs.org/newshour/elections-2024/primaries)

-Ahead of the already contentious presidential election in November, I worked with NewsHour engineers to prototype and designa hub for coverage about this year's primaries and caucuses.
+Ahead of the already contentious presidential election in November, I worked with NewsHour engineers to prototype and design a hub for coverage about this year's primaries and caucuses.

 **My role:**